Shawn Phipps PhD, MS, OTR/L, FAOTA

 The purpose of this study was to determine whether 155 ethnically diverse clients with traumatic brain injury (TBI) and stroke (cerebrovascular accident; CVA) who received occupational therapy services perceived that they reached self-identified goals related to tasks of daily life as measured by the Canadian Occupational Performance Measure (COPM).
 This study found that a statistically and clinically significant change in self-perceived performance and satisfaction with tasks of daily life occurred at the end of a client-centered occupational therapy program (p < .001).
 There were no significant differences in performance and satisfaction between the TBI and CVA groups.
 However, the group with right CVA reported a higher level of satisfaction with performance in daily activities than the group with left CVA (p = .03).
 The COPM process can effectively assist clients with neurological impairments in identifying meaningful occupational performance goals.
 The occupational therapist also can use the COPM to design occupation-based and client-centered intervention programs and measure occupational therapy outcomes.

 Phipps, S. (2015).
 Transformational and visionary leadership in occupational therapy management and administration [Continuing education article].
 OT Practice, 20(15), CE1-CE8.
-Link to full text
+Full text